 There are a number of complex optical reasons why patients experience post-operative halos, glare, and starbursts, including the induction of higher order aberrations such as spherical aberration, coma, and trefoil, as well as diffraction off the edge of the treatment zone in patients with large pupils, occasionally made worse by high astigmatism or an excessively flat corneal curvature after surgery.

 What Pupil Size Is Too Large for LASIK?

 In some patients, the pupils can dilate in the dark to as large as 9mm in diameter.
 Generally, this is not a problem.
 However, following refractive surgery, the pupil may dilate wider than the zone of treatment, thereby causing reflection and diffraction of incoming light off the edge of the treatment zone.
 This diffraction can degrade the quality of the image (experienced as decreased contrast sensitivity or a decreased ability to discern subtle shades of gray), or cause halos/starbursts off of point sources of light.
 This is more common in patients with higher degrees of astigmatism and a “flatter” corneal curvature because of the configuration of the treatment zone.

-We have been performing laser eye surgery and advanced surface procedures on patients with pupils up to 9mm using either the Allegretto laser or the VISX Star S4.
+We have been performing LASIK and advanced surface procedures on patients with pupils up to 9mm using either the Allegretto laser or the VISX Star S4 for 25 years.
 Both of these wavefront lasers are equipped with large pupil software.
 Although patients with large pupils still experience glare and halos similar to that with their pre-operative contact lenses or glasses, we have had very few cases of worsening glare or halos in patients with large pupils.